 You may eat and drink as soon as the anesthetic wears off.
 The tooth may be tender for several days up to a few weeks as a result of the manipulation during treatment.
 Give the area some time to heal.
 For most patients, over the counter pain reliever is recommended for the first few days.
 Avoid chewing on the treatment side of your mouth until the tenderness is gone.
-In the unlikely event that pain should become severe or swelling develops (or if you just need reassurance), please call us immediately at Stow Office Phone Number 330-688-3800.
+In the unlikely event that pain should become severe or swelling develops (or if you just need reassurance), please call us immediately at Advanced Care Endodontics Phone Number 330-688-3800.

 How much will it cost?